 According to Leviticus 13:46, a Leper must live alone, outside the camp.
 Surely this must be a contradiction?
 How could a leper live inside the city?
 Aramaic Primacists have an answer for this "contradiction" as well.

-Next let's look at a number of phrases found in the Greek text, that is, itself, Aramaic in origin.
+Next let's look at a number of phrases found in the Greek text, that are themselves Aramaic in origin.
 Then we'll go back and dive deeper into our examples from Matthew.

 Talitha kum.
 Mark 5:41 And taking the hand of the child, He said to her, "Talitha kum", which translates as, "Little girl, I say to you, get up."
 [The image above is a photo of the Greek Codex Sinaiticus.
 The highlighted sections in red read, ΤΑΛΙΘΑΚΟΥΜ, or, "talitha koum."